-- 2.1 City of Bradford Metropolitan District Council (CBMDC) became the administering authority of WYPF in 1986. - 2.2 CBMDC has delegated all its functions as administering authority of the Pension Fund to the Governance and Audit Committee (GAC).
-The Managing Director of WYPF, who reports to the Chief Executive of CBMDC, has day-to-day control of the management of all aspects of the Fund's activities.
-The GAC utilises the Investment Advisory Panel (IAP) as the vehicle for overseeing the Fund's investment functions. - 2.3 The IAP has responsibility for establishing and implementing a suitable investment strategy as well as overseeing and monitoring the management of WYPF's investment portfolio and investment activity.
-The IAP includes elected members from each of the five West Yorkshire metropolitan authorities, plus three independent advisers, trades union representatives, active and retired member representatives, the Managing Director of WYPF, and (on a rotating basis) the Director of Finance from one of the five West Yorkshire authorities.
-The IAP is supported by the in-house investment team, led by the Chief Investment Officer. - 2.4 The IAP takes a long-term view in setting investment objectives.
-Investment objectives are set for the Fund itself, which have due regard to this statement as well as the Funding Strategy Statement.
+- 2.1 - 22 Audit Committee (GAC).
+The Managing Director of WYPF, who reports to the Chief Executive of CBMDC, has Advisory Panel (IAP) as the vehicle for overseeing the Fund's investment functions. - The IAP has responsibility for establishing and implementing a suitable investment strategy as well as 2.3 overseeing and monitoring the management of WYPF's investment portfolio and investment activity.
+The IAP includes elected members from each of the five West Yorkshire metropolitan authorities, plus three Director of WYPF, and (on a rotating basis) the Director of Finance from one of the five West Yorkshire authorities.
+The IAP is supported by the in-house investment team, led by the Chief Investment Officer. - The IAP takes a long-term view in setting investment objectives.
+Investment objectives are set for the Fund 2.4 itself, which have due regard to this statement as well as the Funding Strategy Statement.